Alfie Deyes

 Alfred Sidney Deyes (born 17 September 1993) is an English YouTuber, vlogger and businessman.
 On 4 September 2014, he released his first book, The Pointless Book.
 Since 2014, he has released three books in the Pointless Book series and one autobiography.

+Early life

+Deyes was born in the London Borough of Enfield.
+His family relocated to Brighton, East Sussex when he was four years old.
+Deyes was educated at Varndean School in Brighton and then attended Varndean College.